 Purchases or sales of financial assets that require delivery of assets within a time frame set by regulation or market practice (regular way trades) are recognized on the trade date, i.e., the date that the Group commits to purchase or sell the asset.

-3.6.1.2.
+6.1.1.3.
 Subsequent measurement

-For purposes of subsequent measurement, financial assets are classified in four categories:
+For purposes of subsequent measurement, financial assets are classified in four categories, as described as follows: